xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2022-05-15-riscv-none-elf-gcc-v12-1-0-1-released.md

 {% include note.html content="The main targets for the Arm binaries are the **Raspberry Pi** class devices (armv7l and aarch64;
 armv6 is not supported)." %}

-{% include note.html content="Starting with 2022 (GCC 11.3), the
-xPack RISC-V toolchain no longer tracks the SiFive vendor GCC branch, but the official GNU releases; also the name was updated to `riscv-none-elf-gcc`." %}

 ## Download